Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-- Problem in updating Windows 10 – If you can’t download the latest updates due to this error, we suggest that you temporarily switch to the Slow Ring and check if that helps.
+- Problem in updating Windows 10 – If you can’t download the latest due to this error, we suggest that you temporarily switch to the Slow Ring and check if that helps.

-- Windows 10 update failed loop – According to users, this issue can occur if you’re using a metered connection.
+- Windows 10 failed loop – According to users, this issue can occur if you’re using a metered connection.
 To fix this problem, simply turn this feature off.

-- Windows 10 update always fails – This issue can occur for various reasons, but you should be able to fix it using one of our solutions.
+- Windows 10 always fails – This issue can occur for various reasons, but you should be able to fix it using one of our solutions.

 Solution 1 – Switch to the Slow Ring temporarily